danielbodnar/awesome-stars/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
-- [yomorun/yomo](https://github.com/yomorun/yomo) - 🦖 Stateful Serverless Framework for building Geo-distributed Edge AI Infra
+- [yomorun/yomo](https://github.com/yomorun/yomo) - 🦖 Stateful Serverless Framework for Geo-distributed Edge AI Infra
 - [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
 Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application

 ## opencv